 The study, in the Journal of Clinical Investigation, could lead to a "major change in treatment", a UK expert said.

 B3 was tested on Staphylococcal infections, such as the potentially fatal MRSA (Methicillin-resistant Staphylococcus aureus).

-Such infections are found in hospitals and nursing homes, but are also on the rise in prisons, the military and among athletes.'Turn on'
+Such infections are found in hospitals and nursing homes, but are also on the rise in prisons, the military and among athletes.

 The scientists used extremely high doses of B3 - far higher than that obtained from dietary sources - in their tests, carried out both on animals and on human blood.

 And the researchers say there is as yet no evidence that dietary B3 or supplements could prevent or treat bacterial infections.

 The researchers say B3 appears to be able to "turn on" certain antimicrobial genes, boosting the immune cells' killing power.